 While a lot of us may not think of yoga as being something that is hard or tests your strength and coordination, my view was definitely altered after one round of Yoga X. It’s intense, but in a very different way from many of Horton’s other workouts.
 It will take some time to get used to all of the moves, but after a few times completing the workout, you should see a noticeable improvement with your balance, flexibility, and strength – at least, I did.

 There are a couple of different ways you can get access to the full Yoga X workout.
 You can try it, and all of the P90X workouts, for free with the Beachbody ON DEMAND free trial.
 This gives you a chance to see if you like it, and then if you’re interested in the full program, the next step may be to buy P90X.
 This gives you access to all of the DVDs, but also all of the other tools necessary for maximizing your success with the workouts – eating and shopping guides, etc.

-To learn more about P90X head to their official website.
+To learn more and to get a great deal on P90X head to their official website.